lamarent/ai-note/packages/database/README.md

 # @ai-brainstorm/database

-Database package for AI Note application using Prisma with Cloudflare D1.
+Database package for AI Brainstorm application using Prisma with Cloudflare D1.

 ## Setup